algorand/go-algorand/data/transactions/logic/README_in.md

 ## Labels and Branches

-A label is defined by any string not some other op or keyword and ending in ':'.
-A label can be an argument (without the trailing ':') to a branch instruction.
+A label is defined by any string not some other opcode or keyword and ending in ':'.
+A label can be an argument (without the trailing ':') to a branching instruction.

 Example:
 ```